top of page

 Get Back to Playing Golf Without Shoulder Pain

-If you’re in the Spokane area and you are in need of a chiropractor who won't just adjust you, but listen and evaluate you to find out what’s causing your shoulder pain, we’d be happy to help.
+If you’re in the Spokane area and you need a chiropractor who won't just adjust you, but will listen and evaluate you to find out what’s causing your shoulder pain, we’d be happy to help.

-After evaluation our golfers benefit from our wide-ranging treatment skills which include chiropractic adjustments, soft-tissue (muscle) work and therapeutic exercise.
-We are also able to offer unique perspectives on golf as you go through the evaluation and treatment process.
+After evaluation, our golfers benefit from our wide-ranging treatment skills, which include chiropractic adjustments, soft-tissue (muscle) work, and therapeutic exercise.
+We also offer unique perspectives on golf as you go through the evaluation and treatment process.

 Comments